getkoala/libduckdb-docker/README.md

 [GitHub actions](https://github.com/fgrehm/libduckdb-docker/actions)).

-This project makes that precompiled library available for use on Docker images using the `COPY` commands as described above.
+This project makes that precompiled library available for use on Docker images using the `COPY` commands as described above, regardless of distribution flavor.